silverscreen/silverscreen.github.io/_posts/2020-07-1-Working-with-QuerySets-and-datetime-in-Django.md

 comments: false
 ---

-I've written this to help clarify a few things for a colleague of mine whom has been following the 'Writing your first Django app' on djangoproject.com, and wanted to better understand the interaction between QuerySets and using Django's utilities such as `timezone`.
+I've written this to help clarify a few things for a friend of mine whom has been following the 'Writing your first Django app' on djangoproject.com, and wanted to better understand the interaction between QuerySets and using Django's utilities such as `timezone`.

 ### The code in question